apache/apisix-website/blog/en/blog/2022/10/19/deploy-apisix-on-scaleway-cloud.md

 kubectl expose pod httpbin --port 80
 ```

-Now we are ready to test ingress by creating a new route the same as below
+Now we are ready to test ingress by creating a new route the same as below:

 ``` shell
 kubectl apply -f - <<EOF